Aké is an archaeological site of the pre-Columbian Mayan.

 A great sacbé (white road) of 32 km in length connects the central group of buildings of this site to the archaeological site of Izamal.
 This fact underscores the importance of Aké as a hub for regional interactions and trade.

 Part of this sacbé was covered later by the wall that surrounds this Mayan city and its residential area, in order to protect it from invasions.
 As you walk within the area you will see a large esplanade called the Great Plaza, where the most important buildings are.

 The Pilastras Structure is located in the North, and you will see a stele in the south-center of the Great Plaza.

-Structure One, also called the Palace, with rows of stone columns atop a step-pyramid platform; is the site’s most impressive feature.
-While most Maya pyramids are built steep with many narrow steps, Structure One is a gradual climb of huge, flat stone slabs.
+Structure One, also called the Palace, with rows of stone columns atop a step-pyramid platform, is the site’s most impressive feature.
+While most Maya pyramids are built steeply with many narrow steps, Structure One is a gradual climb of huge, flat stone slabs.

 You can dial 078 from any phone, where you can find free information about tourist attractions, airports, travel agencies, car rental companies, embassies and consulates, fairs and exhibitions, hotels, hospitals, financial services, migratory and other issues.

 Or dial the toll-free (in Mexico) number 01-800-006-8839.